CAST-Extend/com.castsoftware.aip.datamart/README.md

 After a first install, if you start ```datamart.bat refresh```, the script will just truncate the datamart tables before re-loading data, preserving custom tables and views that depends on datamart tables.

+If you start ```datamart.bat update```, the script will just truncate the measurement tables before re-loading measurement data, and will refresh data for engineering domains with a new snapshot.

 ## How to Use the AIP Datamart

 ### Grant Access to Users